vaishakp/waveformtools/README.md

 This project has been hosted, as you can see, on gitlab.
 Several gitlab tools are used in the deployment of the code, its testing, version control.

-The work of this code was in part supported by the [Shyama Prasad Nukherjee Fellowship](https://csirhrdg.res.in/Home/Index/1/Default/2006/59) awarded to me by the [Council of Scientific and Industrial Research (CSIR, India)](https://csirhrdg.res.in/).
+The work of this was developed in aiding my PhD work at Inter-University Centre for Astronomy and Astrophysics (IUCAA, Pune, India)](https://www.iucaa.in/).
+The PhD is in part supported by the [Shyama Prasad Nukherjee Fellowship](https://csirhrdg.res.in/Home/Index/1/Default/2006/59) awarded to me by the [Council of Scientific and Industrial Research (CSIR, India)](https://csirhrdg.res.in/).
 Resources of the [Inter-University Centre for Astronomy and Astrophysics (IUCAA, Pune, India)](https://www.iucaa.in/) were are used in part.